Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 Interpreted in MA:

-* Given a current grounded structure and root $\Omega$,
+* Given a current grounded structure and root Ω,
-* the closure operation determines which additional property must arise to preserve coherence, non-circularity, and finite $\Omega$-distance.
+* the closure operation determines which additional property must arise to preserve coherence, non-circularity, and finite Ω-distance.

 Thus, positivity is not evaluated post hoc, but **forced forward** by structural incompleteness.

 ##### 2. Successor Generation (Semantic Tension Resolution)

 The **Successor Machine** implements this principle dynamically.
-A new positive property arises precisely when the existing structure cannot remain coherent under $\Omega$-alignment without extension.
+A new positive property arises precisely when the existing structure cannot remain coherent under Ω-alignment without extension.

 Formally:

-* Let a grounded state exhibit semantic tension relative to $\Omega$.
+* Let a grounded state exhibit semantic tension relative to Ω.
 * The successor operation computes the *unique* extension that resolves this tension without contradiction or loss of grounding.
 * That extension is necessarily positive.

 No enumeration of properties is required.
-The system is **autopoietic**: $\Omega$ acts as the seed, while positive properties are the forced growth of the structure under its own rules.
+The system is **autopoietic**: Ω acts as the seed, while positive properties are the forced growth of the structure under its own rules.

 ##### 3. Consequence: Perfect Being without Enumeration